VoIP Call Quality & Troubleshooting for Beginners

 What Exactly Is VoIP?

 These little data packets are sent from your computer or device to the receiver (the person you are speaking to) over the internet.
-The audio is played once the data is converted back to an analogue signal.
+The audio is played once the data is converted back to an analog signal.
 Because of how quickly this procedure moves forward, your communication continues as usual.
-The hosted PBX is where the majority of these technical stuff takes place.
+The hosted PBX is where the majority of this technical stuff takes place.